telekrex/viewport/README.md

 1. Download [Viewfinder for Linux]()
 2. Extract to a location of your choice
 3. Enable executable permissions on `Viewfinder`
-4. Optionally, move or copy `Viewfinder.desktop` to your applications directory.
+4. Optionally, make any modifications you'd like to `Viewfinder.desktop` and copy it to your applications directory.
 - Run `Viewfinder` to use the software.

 ### How to use